Two White House veterans imagine how hackers might send the U.S. to war with Iran

 Since he left the Bush White House—and railed against the way the administration handled the threat of terrorism and the invasion of Iraq—Richard Clarke has been sounding the alarm on cybersecurity.
 A “Cyber 9/11” or a “Cyber Pearl Harbor” are tossed around a lot among American cyberwarriors and cyberworriers, and Clarke says it may have already happened during the 2016 U.S. election.
 One of the biggest emerging and unchartered risks is the prospect of a cyberattack on the U.S.’s so-called “kinetic” military machines—think aircraft, radar, weaponry—in a way that might prompt a kinetic response from the White House.

-In this excerpt from their new book, The Fifth Domain, Clarke and Robert Knake, a former National Security Council director of cybersecurity policy, imagine what that kind of battle might look like, just a few months from right now. —The Ed.
+In this excerpt from their new book, The Fifth Domain, Clarke and Robert Knake, a former National Security Council director of cybersecurity policy, imagine what that kind of battle might look like, just a few months from right now. —The Editors

 [Read an interview with Richard Clarke.]

 Envision the near future.
 Perhaps the most likely international crisis that might erupt this year or next is a conflict between Iran and Israel.
-What follows is a scenario of how such a crisis could evolve and our assessment of how the U.S. military’s current cybercapabilities might perform.
+What follows is a scenario of how such a crisis could evolve and our assessment of how the U.S. military’s current cyber-capabilities might perform.

 •